The guide, which was finalized earlier this week, reveals a dramatic reduction in the recommended intake of dairy products, according to the BBC.

-Compared with the previous version’s recommendation of four full servings of milk, cheese, yogurt, and other dairy products a day, the new draft recommends just one daily pint of milk, cutting the other items entirely.
+Compared with the previous version’s recommendation of four full servings of milk, cheese, yogurt, and other dairy products a day, the new food guide recommends just one daily pint of milk, cutting the other items entirely.
 The general dairy section on the guide is also considerably smaller than in previous years.
-In July 2017, the government first proposed eliminating dairy as a food group.
+The government first proposed eliminating dairy as a food group in July 2017.

 Consuming dairy is linked with a wide range of health problems, most commonly lactose intolerance, which affects 65 percent of the world’s population.
 Dairy is also linked to high cholesterol and high blood pressure and studies have suggested that consuming it regularly puts people at a higher risk of developing cancer and diabetes.
 Across the nation, plant-based options have steadily been becoming more mainstream – even Tim Hortons, Canada’s largest quick-service chain, began offering soy milk in December 2014.